-As a full or part time higher education student at Sunderland College you don’t have to pay any tuition fees up front.
+As a full or part time higher education student at Northumberland College you don’t have to pay any tuition fees up front.

 You can find out more information about applying for a higher education student loan on the Student Finance England website.